-Paragraph (b)(1) of the proposed rule change contains the procedures members must follow in issuing a fairness opinion, including the types of transactions and the circumstances in which the member will use a fairness committee to approve or issue a fairness opinion, and in such transactions where it uses a fairness committee: (A) the process for selecting personnel to be on the fairness committee, (B) the necessary qualifications of persons serving on the fairness committee; and (C) the process to ensure a balanced review by the fairness committee, including review and approval by persons who do not serve on or advise the "deal team" to the transaction.
+Paragraph (b)(1) of the proposed rule change contains the procedures members must follow in issuing a fairness opinion, including the types of transactions and the circumstances in which the member will use a fairness committee to approve or issue a fairness opinion, and in such transactions where it uses a fairness committee: (A) the process for selecting personnel to be on the fairness committee; (B) the necessary qualifications of persons serving on the fairness committee; and (C) the process to promote a balanced review by the fairness committee, including review and approval by persons who do not serve on or advise the "deal team" to the transaction.

-The procedures in paragraph (b)(2) would require members to have a process to determine whether the valuation analyses used in the fairness opinion are appropriate for the type of companies that are involved in the transaction.
-Finally, paragraph (b)(3) would require members to have a process to evaluate the degree as to which the amount and nature of the compensation from the transaction underlying the fairness opinion benefits any individual officers, directors or employees, or class of such persons, relative to the benefits to shareholders of the company, is a factor in reaching a fairness determination.
+The procedures in paragraph (b)(2) would require members to have a process to determine whether the valuation analyses used in the fairness opinion are appropriate.
+In addition, the member's procedures should state the extent to which the appropriateness of that is the subject of the fairness opinion.
+Finally, paragraph (b)(3) would require members to have a process to evaluate whether the amount and nature of the compensation from the transaction underlying the fairness opinion benefits any individual officers, directors or employees, or class of such persons, relative to the benefits to shareholders of the company, is a factor in reaching a fairness determination.